pagkly/Zed/Investopedia3/Encumbrance.md

 Encumbrance
 ## What Is an Encumbrance?

 An encumbrance is a claim against a property by a party that is not the owner.
 An encumbrance can impact the transferability of the property and restrict its free use until the encumbrance is lifted.
-The most common types of encumbrance apply to real estate; these include mortgages, [easements](https://www.investopedia.com/terms/e/easement.asp), and [property tax liens](https://www.investopedia.com/terms/t/taxlien.asp).
+The most common types of encumbrance apply to real estate; these include mortgages, [[easements]](https://www.investopedia.com/terms/e/easement.asp), and [[property tax liens]](https://www.investopedia.com/terms/t/taxlien.asp).
 Not all forms of encumbrance are financial, easements being an example of non-financial encumbrances.
 An encumbrance can also apply to personal – as opposed to real – property.

 The term is used in accounting to refer to restricted funds inside an account that are reserved for a specific liability.

 ## Understanding Encumbrance

 The term encumbrance covers a wide range of financial and non-financial claims on a property by parties other than the title-holder.
-Property owners may be encumbered some from exercising full—that is, [unencumbered](https://www.investopedia.com/terms/u/unencumbered.asp)—control over their property.
+Property owners may be encumbered some from exercising full—that is, [[unencumbered]](https://www.investopedia.com/terms/u/unencumbered.asp)—control over their property.
 In some cases, the property can be repossessed by a creditor or seized by a government.

 Some encumbrances affect the marketability of a security: an easement or a lien can make a title unmarketable.
 While this does not necessarily mean the title cannot be bought and sold, it can enable the buyer to back out of the transaction, despite having signed a contract, and even seek damages in some jurisdictions.